contentful/forma-36/.changeset/proud-files-punch.md

 '@contentful/f36-multiselect': patch
 ---

-show option if there is no match with the search value
+show option label if there is no match with the search value